 - Collar analysis.
 OfficeMax's board of directors considered that OfficeMax's shareholders would be insulated from fluctuations in the market value of Boise common stock prior to the closing within a customary price collar of plus or minus 10% from the closing price of Boise common stock on July 11, 2003 of \$23.43 per share.
 The exchange ratio pursuant to which OfficeMax common shares will be converted into Boise common stock will depend on the average of the closing sale prices of a share of Boise common stock on the New York Stock Exchange Composite Transactions Tape for each of the ten consecutive trading days ending with the second complete trading day prior to the closing date of the merger, subject to a price collar of plus or minus 10%.
 If the ten-day average closing price of Boise common stock is at or below \$21.09 per share, the exchange ratio will be 0.4268 shares of Boise common stock for each OfficeMax common share.
-If the ten-day average closing price is between \$21.09 per share and \$25.77 per share, the exchange ratio will be 0.3492 shares of Boise common share.
-If the ten-day average closing price is at or above \$25.77 per share, the exchange ratio will be 0.3492 shares of Boise common stock for each OfficeMax common share.
-If the ten-day average closing price is no above \$25.77 per share, the exchange ratio will be 0.3492 shares of Boise common stock for each OfficeMax's board of directors in particular considered that the price collar is symmetrical, insulating OfficeMax's shareholders against a decline of up to 10% in the price of a share of Boise common stock prior to closing while allowing OfficeMax's shareholders to share in the benefits of a greater than 10% increase in the price of a share of Boise common stock prior to the closing. - Shareholders' ability to elect stock consideration.
+If the ten-day average closing price is between \$21.09 per share and \$25.77 per share, the exchange ratio will be adjusted to provide a number of shares of Boise common stock having a value equal to \$9.00 in exchange for each OfficeMax common share.
+If the ten-day average closing price is at or above \$25.77 per share, the exchange ratio will be 0.3492 shares of Boise common stock for each OfficeMax's board of directors in particular considered that the price collar is symmetrical, insulating OfficeMax's shareholders against a decline of up to 10% in the price of a share of Boise common stock prior to closing while allowing OfficeMax's shareholders to share in the benefits of a greater than 10% increase in the price of a share of Boise common stock prior to the closing. - Shareholders' ability to elect stock consideration.
 OfficeMax's board of directors considered the ability of OfficeMax's shareholders to elect to receive Boise common stock in connection with the merger and, thereby, to participate in the potential future growth and profitability of the combined company.
 OfficeMax's board of directors also considered the possibility that OfficeMax's shareholders in some cases may be required to accept a portion of the merger consideration in Boise common stock.
 In that regard, OfficeMax's board of directors also considered the recent and historical stock price performance and trading volume of Boise common stock.